Infleqtion/client-superstaq/docs/README.md

 ## How this repository was setup
 1. Create repository.
 0. Create `.gitignore`, `requirements.txt`, and `.readthedocs.yaml`.
-0. Run `git submodule add <GitHub repository URL>` for each submodule you would like to add.
 0. Create `docs` folder and `cd docs`.
 Run `sphinx-quickstart`.
     - Select `y` for `Separate source and build directories`.
     - Enter project and author names.
 Hit `Enter` on remaining options to select default options.